 Employees are spending too much time answering questions from colleagues

-Employees and customers can’t get the answers they need because your organisation is relying on tribal knowledge, or has multiple versions of truth.
+Employees and customers can’t get the answers they need because your organization is relying on tribal knowledge, or has multiple versions of truth.

 Customers are failing to adopt mobile or online banking because it is too difficult